Are these tough times?

 1. Think ahead.
 Being proactive and taking self-responsibility for your future is one of the best ways to expect hopefulness.
 When you move toward your outcomes and have ‘imagined’ the future (a learned skill), you can expect greater awareness of possible blocks and resistance.
 Then, you can proactively do something about them NOW, not dread for them to show up.

 2. Get comfortable with uncertainty.
 This is more than patience.
 It’s about learning how to wait for “knowing,” a kind of clarity that comes from both your mind and body.
-It’s about learning emotional mastery and increasing your flexibility to be open to possibilities without the fear of being overwhelmed by your feelings.
+Being comfortable with uncertainty is about learning emotional mastery and increasing your flexibility to be open to possibilities without the fear of being overwhelmed by your feelings.
 When you hone your skill to wait for clarity, you also hone your capacity for patience and hope.

 Are you telling stories that are positively framed?
 Do you share your experience and what you learned?
 Or, instead, do you negatively frame your experience and share what didn’t work and keep a judgemental stance?